carbonplan/layouts/README.md

 ## api

-Here are all the components currently available, grouped under the places we tend to use them (some components appear in multiple places groups)
+Here are all the components currently available, grouped by where we tend to use them (some components appear in multiple groups)

 ### research articles